emasquil/ppo/README.md

 ```Bash
 git clone git@github.com:emasquil/ppo.git
 ```
-Then we recommand using a virtual environment, this can be done by the following:
+Then we recommend using a virtual environment, this can be done by the following:
 ```Bash
 python3 -m venv env
 source env/bin/activate